Commercial Pilot Ground School

 Fun and informative!

 As much as care will be taken to make sure that this course is thorough and complete, there will be plenty of time for questions and answers and good interchange and participation by all class members.
-We should have about 10 highly-motivated students and most all have significant flying experience.
+We should have from 10 to 15 highly-motivated students and most all have significant flying experience.
 Learning is enhanced by the sharing of experiences by the more advanced students who have their unique perspective to share with us all.
 The result is a lively and fun class for every one.
-[Please see (below) the comments of experienced flight students who have taken ground school courses at the Club.]
+[Please see (below) the comments of experienced flight students who have taken the WCFC Commercial Ground School in recent years.]

 Serious Training